meituan/mssapi_php/docs/feature-waiters.rst

 It is possible to implement custom Waiter objects if your use case requires application-specific Waiter logic or Waiters that are not yet supported by the SDK.
 You can use the ``getWaiterFactory()`` and ``setWaiterFactory()`` methods on the client to manipulate the Waiter factory used by the client such that your custom Waiter can be instantiated.
-By default the service clients use a ``Aws\Common\Waiter\CompositeWaiterFactory`` which allows you to add additional factories if needed.
+By default the service clients use a ``Mss\Common\Waiter\CompositeWaiterFactory`` which allows you to add additional factories if needed.
 The following example shows how to implement a contrived custom Waiter class and then modify a client's Waiter factory such that it can create instances of the custom Waiter.